 Certain of the group's equipments are leased out under finance leases.
 All leases are denominated in Hong Kong dollars.
-The average term of finance leases enter into is 5 years.
+The term of finance leases enter into ranged from 2 to 5 years.

 15. FINANCE LEASE RECEIVABLES (Continued)

 Amounts receivables under finance leases